mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 in a pinch, any Aslan of the correct gender can be nominated as champion.

-For non-Aslan, one way to gain an Aslan’s respect is to be willing to challenge when required and to duel if challenged.
+For non-Aslan, one way to gain an Aslan's respect is to be willing to challenge when required and to duel if challenged.
 Aslan consider those who do not embrace their culture to be tahiwihteakhtau (barbarians).
 Willingness to behave in the honorable fashion is an indication that one is not a completely ignorant barbarian.

-Since Aslan respect prowess in battle, upholding one’s honor in a duel is especially respected.
+Since Aslan respect prowess in battle, upholding one's honor in a duel is especially respected.
 However, if both parties agree, the duel can be replaced by a contest of a different kind, such as a debate, board